 For those of you out there wishing to crochet away your stresses, too, here are Colin’s top tips for success.
 (I crochet, too, so these suggestions are from me as well!)

 First, choose an ombre yarn: a yarn that changes color every few inches, as shown in every item here.
 Ombres automatically add pizzaz to your project without the stresses of changing skeins.
 Also, select machine-washable yarn if you have any desire to use the finished item with the spit-up-factories we call “babies.”
-(Click here to see an example of washable ombre yarn on Amazon.)
+(Affiliate link: Click here to see an example of washable ombre yarn on Amazon.)

-Second, you don’t need to spend money on a crochet pattern (though this animal hat pattern book makes me grin) since the internet is jolly with instructions on how to craft most anything.
+Second, you don’t need to spend money on a crochet pattern (though the affiliate link to this animal hat pattern book makes me grin) since the internet is jolly with instructions on how to craft most anything.

 I have a hazy memory from the first few hours of going into labor with Joya: Colin showing me pictures of different hat styles on his computer and asking which I preferred.
 I believe I answered, “I’M IN LABOR!
 PICK IT YOURSELF!!!”
 Here’s a photo of the hat my beloved ended up creating.
 Wow!